samanasevana/samanasevanasite/src/content/reflection/02-how-do-i-practice-as-a-layperson.md

 Beyond that, he encouraged following the eight precepts for the day:

-1. Refrain from killing any living being
+1. To refrain from killing any living being
-2. Refrain from taking what is not given
+2. To refrain from taking what is not given
-3. Refrain from sexual activity
+3. To refrain from sexual activity
-4. Refrain from lying
+4. To refrain from lying
-5. Refrain from alcohol, liquor, and things that cause distraction or intoxication
+5. To refrain from alcohol, liquor, and things that cause distraction or intoxication
-6. Refrain from eating outside the right time (before dawn and after midday)
+6. T refrain from eating outside the right time (before dawn and after midday)
-7. Refrain from dancing, singing, playing music, entertainment, wearing garlands, perfumes, makeup, adornment, and beautification
+7. To refrain from dancing, singing, playing music, entertainment, wearing garlands, perfumes, makeup, adornment, and beautification
-8. Refrain from using high and luxurious bedding.
+8. To refrain from using high and luxurious bedding.

 In this way, one is living one’s life for that day in a way similar to the way that worthy ones live their whole lives.

+Also, on these days, one has the opportunity to develop more completely the continuity of “the awareness of arising and passing away, penetrating, noble, correct, and leading to end of pain.”
+(SN 55.37)